joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 - Ensures systems are configured correctly and consistently.
 - Prevents security vulnerabilities due to misconfiguration.
 - Key for compliance with security frameworks (NIST) CIS, ISO 27001)

+#### Key Components:

+1. **Baselines -** standardised system configurations.
+2. **Updates -** routine enhancements and minor fixes.
+3. **Patches -** security fixes to address vulnerabilities.
+4. **Change Control -** ensuring authorised changes only.
+5. **Configuration Auditing -** monitoring deviations from the baseline.

+### Best Practices for Security Policies

+- Regularly update policies to align with emerging threats.
+- Ensure policies comply with indistry regulations (GDPR, CCPA, HIPAA).
+- Train employees on security policies and enforce compliance.
+- Use monitoring tools to detect policy violations.

+### Security Awareness Training

+- Program designed to educate employees about cybersecurity risks.
+- Helps employees recognise and respond to security threats.
+- Reduces human error, which is a leading cause of security breaches.